-I’m fairly comfortable in my skin and not someone who feels the need to dress up or even wear makeup on a daily basis, but something funny happened when we daytime weaned Lucas: with the extra time and freedom that that change brought (and it was huge because he had nursed around the clock for more than a year!), I found myself wanting to invest more time and money in myself.
+I’m fairly comfortable in my skin and not someone who feels the need to dress up or even wear makeup on a daily basis, but something funny happened when we daytime weaned Lucas: with the extra time and freedom that that change brought (and it was huge because he had nursed around the clock for more than a year!), I found myself wanting to invest more time and money in myself and developing my style.

 I’ve spent time shopping for wardrobe basics and trying new styles.

 I lost the 10 pounds that have been plaguing me since Lucas’ birth.

 I got a new haircut style that requires just a bit more attention each morning (although thankfully not a ton of time as long as I shower the night before).

 I finally figured out how to do my eye makeup in a style that makes me feel good.